shashosama/DijkstraGraphSolver/README.md

 # DijkstraGraphSolver
+## General Problem

+In many real-world applications—like navigation systems, network routing, and logistics—finding the shortest path between points in a graph is a core requirement.
+However, many implementations:
+- Focus only on fixed source nodes
+- Do not emphasize **odd-degree vertex analysis**, which has relevance in graph theory problems like the **Chinese Postman Problem**

+This project addresses the need for a **flexible shortest-path solver** that:
+- Supports undirected graphs
+- Identifies and computes shortest paths from **all vertices with odd degree**

+## Solution

+**DijkstraGraphSolver** is a modular C++ application that:

+- Reads a graph from standard input in edge list format
+- Constructs the graph using an adjacency matrix representation
+- Identifies all vertices with **odd degrees**
+- Runs **Dijkstra’s algorithm** from each of them
 # Graph Shortest Path Finder

-This project implements Dijkstra’s algorithm to find the shortest paths in an undirected graph.
-It reads input from standard input, constructs the graph, identifies all vertices with odd degrees, and runs Dijkstra’s algorithm from each of them.

 ##  Project Structure